Turkey Roasting Guide + Turkey Printable

 - No Leftovers, plan on 1 pound per person

-How Long Does it take to Defrost a Turkey
+How long does it take to defrost a frozen turkey

 - Allow at least one day (24 hours) of thawing for every 4 pounds of turkey; this is general rule, I can honestly say that my turkeys have always taken longer to thaw in the fridge.